jocephdelacruz/telegram-ai-scraper/README.md

 ## Features

+- **Periodic Message Fetching**: Automatically checks for new messages every 3 minutes (configurable) with intelligent age filtering
 - **Real-time Monitoring**: Continuously monitors specified Telegram channels for new messages using asyncio
 - **Distributed Processing**: Uses Celery workers for parallel processing of AI analysis, notifications, and data storage
 - **Intelligent Message Filtering**: Country-specific keyword filtering with AI fallback for optimal performance and accuracy